juliaisasti/Musea/README.md

 - User Profiles: Create a profile through your Google account.
 - Responsive Design: Musea is designed to be accessible and user-friendly across desktop, tablet, and mobile devices.

+## Future updates

+- Artist Information: Detailed profiles of artists, including their biographies, notable works, and contributions to the art world.
+- Immersive Experience: Users can zoom in on high-resolution images, providing an immersive viewing experience.
+- Filters: Apply filters to refine your search results.
+- Personalized Profile: Change your avatar and username, save favorite artworks, and keep track of your art exploration journey.